shintaku81/obniz-cli/README.md

 COMMANDS

   signin              Signin to obniz cloud. signout             Signout

   user:info           Show current Logged in user

-  os:flash-create   Flashing and configure target device and registrate it on your account on obnizCloud. os:flash          Flashing and configure target device. os:cofig          Configure obnizOS flashed device. os:erase          Fully erase a flash on target device. os:list           List of available obnizOS for specified hardware os:ports          Getting serial ports on your machine.
+  os:flash-create     Flashing and configure target device and registrate it on your account on obnizCloud. os:flash            Flashing and configure target device. os:config           Configure obnizOS flashed device. os:config-via-wifi  Configure ObnizOS network via Wi-Fi from devices. os:erase            Fully erase a flash on target device. os:list             List of available obnizOS for specified hardware os:ports            Getting serial ports on your machine.
 ```

 Each command may respond to help